-The watermain replacement program systematically replaces aging infrastructure in the water distribution system to ensure the system continues to meet the needs of UEL residents.
-In 2022, the UEL replaced 380m of aging steel watermain with polyvinyl chloride (PVC) watermain and 60m of aging asbestos cement (AC) watermain with PVC watermain.
+The watermain replacement program systematically replaces aging infrastructure in the water distribution system to ensure the system continues to meet the needs of the UEL's residents.
+In 2023, the UEL replaced 360 m of aging cast iron (CI) watermain and 137 m of aging steel watermain with PVC watermain.